Skip to Main Content

 How to prepare your garden and tools for winter

-Preparing your house for cold weather can be part of your seasonal household maintenance routine, but your garden and tools also need some attention as winter approaches.
+Don’t neglect your yard, garden and tools as the temperatures drop.
 Make sure to clean dirt and debris from your garden tools, allow them to fully dry and then rub metal tools with mineral oil before storing them away for the winter to prevent rusting.
+These winter home tips can help keep your yard, garden and tools ready for cooler weather.

 Mulch your leaves

-Mulching leaves in winter can be highly beneficial.
-It provides a natural source of nutrients back to the soil as the leaves decompose, which can improve soil health and fertility.
+Mulching your leaves can provide a natural source of nutrients back to the soil as the leaves decompose, which can improve soil health and fertility.
 Mulching leaves also saves time and effort compared to raking, as it can be done quickly with a lawn mower.
 In addition, it helps to protect the lawn by preventing suffocation and die-off of grass under accumulated leaves.
 For those with gardens, mulched leaves can be used as a protective layer for garden beds or around winter-tender plants.

 Drain the fuel from your small gas-powered engines